 Allianz offers numerous tailored products and solutions with environmental or social benefits.
 Customers in many European countries can invest in sustainable funds such as the Allianz Green Bond, Allianz Positive Chance or Allianz Global Water Fund, offered by .

-The Allianz Group is one of the world's leading insurers and asset managers with more than 100 million* private and corporate customers in more than 70 countries.
+The Allianz Group is one of the world's leading insurers and asset managers with more than 100 million private and corporate customers in more than 70 countries.
 Allianz customers benefit from a broad range of personal and corporate insurance services, ranging from property, life and health insurance to assistance services to credit insurance and global business insurance.
-Allianz is one of the world’s largest investors, managing around 785 billion euros on behalf of its insurance customers.
-Furthermore, our asset managers PIMCO and Allianz Global Investors manage 1.8 trillion euros of third-party assets.
+Allianz is one of the world’s largest investors, managing around 793 billion euros on behalf of its insurance customers.
+Furthermore, our asset managers PIMCO and Allianz Global Investors manage more than 1.8 trillion euros of third-party assets.
 Thanks to our systematic integration of ecological and social criteria in our business processes and investment decisions, we are amongst the leaders in the insurance industry in the Dow Jones Sustainability Index.
 In 2020, over 150,000 employees achieved total revenues of 140 billion euros and an operating profit of 10.8 billion euros for the group.